M-K-Aakash/drone_navigation_project/README.md

 # Setup the Drone Environment
 Run the script in the terminal : python Drone_env.py

-This will setup your drone environment copy this code in your settings.json file in your Airsim folder {
+# copy this code in your settings.json file in your Airsim folder to enable drone flight
+{
   "SettingsVersion": 1.2,
   "SimMode": "Multirotor",